--Initiate investigations, on its own initiative or on a complaint, into present or historical land injustices, and recommend appropriate redress Encourage the application of traditional dispute resolution mecha-nisms in land conflicts, project.
-Ministry of Interior and Coordination County Commissioners Deputy County Commissioners Assistant County Commissioners Area Chiefs for the relevant Locations Sub-Chief for the relevant Sub- Locations Elders from various villages within the relevant Locations Local community leaders acting as representatives of their local community.
+Stakeholder Category Stakeholder Group Stakeholders Connection to the Project Their concerns/risks Mode of Engagement Commission • Environmental Tribunal behalf of the national and county governments -Initiate investigations, on its own initiative or on a complaint, into present or historical land injustices, and recommend appropriate redress Encourage the application of traditional dispute resolution mecha-nisms in land conflicts, -Asset valuation and payment of the project components that will require land take for the project. meetings/Key Informant Interviews (KIIs) Ministry of Interior and Coordination County Commissioners Deputy County Commissioners Assistant County Commissioners Area Chiefs for the relevant Locations Sub-Chief for the relevant Sub- Locations Elders from various villages within the relevant Locations Local community leaders acting as representatives of their local community.
 Meetings with traditional authorities follow local practices and are held prior to any wider communication in local communities in order to respect the political and social structures. play a role in convening and facilitating discussions between the project and stakeholder representativesWork together with the project proponents in Mobilizing the public for project information disclosure at different phases of the project.
-One on One meetings/Key Informant Interviews (KIIs) County Government of: • Nairobi; and • Machakos Office of County Governors Office of Deputy Governors Office of Members of County Assembly County Government are also of primary importance as they are responsible for implementation of legislation, and Access to information Liaison between two levels of Govts on project delivery Safety concerns during implementation One on One meetings/Key Informant Interviews (KIIs meetings/Key Informant
+One on One meetings/Key Informant Interviews (KIIs) County Government of: Nairobi; and Machakos Office of County Governors Office of Deputy Governors Office of Members of County Assembly County Government are also of primary importance as they are responsible for implementation of legislation, and Access to information Liaison between two levels of Govts on project delivery Safety concerns during implementation One on One meetings/Key Informant Interviews (KIIs